riri-2k3/example-swagger-autogen-w-router/README.md

 # TypeScript Swagger Auto-Generated API

-A comprehensive REST API built with TypeScript, Express.js, and Swagger UI, demonstrating modern API development practices with automatic documentation generation.
+A REST API built with TypeScript, Express.js, and Swagger UI, demonstrating modern API development practices with automatic documentation generation.

-## Features

-- **Complete CRUD Operations** - User management with full lifecycle support
-- **Interactive API Documentation** - Auto-generated Swagger UI interface
-- **Authentication Endpoints** - JWT-based login, logout, and password reset
-- **Admin Panel** - Administrative features with role-based access
-- **File Upload Support** - Avatar upload functionality with multipart/form-data
-- **Search & Filtering** - Advanced user search and filtering capabilities
-- **Analytics Dashboard** - Platform statistics and monitoring
-- **Data Export** - Multiple format support (CSV, JSON, XLSX)
-- **TypeScript** - Full type safety and modern development experience
-- **Clean Architecture** - Separation of concerns with centralized documentation
+Using swagger-autogen.

 ## Technologies Used